davidkane9/creditr/TO-DO.md

 DONE: Deal with the "The following files look like leftovers/mistakes" issue.
 There is no reason to have this.
 Note that I tried moving the new .Rbuildignore file down one level, into pkg/.
 This caused the test cases to fail, I think.
 (Or it might just have been an intermittent internet thing.
 If so, the error messages were not informative.)

+DONE: Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
+We don't need to keep this stuff around, I think.
+Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().

 ========================================================

 * Make spread and upfront similar format as CS10 which take dataframe and return vectors.